claroline/Claroline/UPGRADE.md

 - In picker mode, the current directory id is saved in session and shared amongst all picker instances.

+- A "resourcePicker" form field has been added (currently supporting only "data-blacklist" attributes).

 Workspace entity
 ----------------